Vorlonhomeworld/BBCL/16 Who's on first.md

  Since the sandwich is no longer part of that list, we pick up the next thing on that list, which is the cookie.

- Essentially, anything **a**ccessed by Common Lisp is pulled and seperated out of the list and is presented singularly, so the **CAR** command is great for looking at single items, any time something is **d**ropped by the list, the rest of the list is intact, except for the item dropped.
+ Essentially, anything **a**ccessed by Common Lisp is pulled and seperated out of the list and is presented singularly, so the **CAR** command is great for looking at single items, any time something is **d**ropped by the list. with the CDR command, the rest of the list is intact, except for the item dropped.
 This can be used for single or multiple items.
 The multiple items can be accessed by expanding the command!

   Remember I said this was expandable?
 It is!
 All we need to do is repeat a few commands.
 Let's say I have the following list: